gabrieljacintho/asteroids-unity-photon/README.md

-# Pixel GUN 3D Clone
+# Crazy Guys

-Pixel Gun 3D game clone (multiplayer FPS game) developed for study with Unity Engine, C# and Photon.
+Crazy Guys is a free-to-play multiplayer party royale game developed for Photon Engine study with Unity Engine, C# and Photon Engine.